'Life With Picasso' Stands As An Invaluable Work Of Art History

 I have to admit to a certain temptation to read Life with Picasso exclusively as the latter.
 In Gilot's telling, which is without fail warm and empathic, Picasso emerges as domineering, sexist, and borderline abusive.
 Multiple times in the narrative, he prevents Gilot from seeking medical care.
 He tells her frequently that "there are only two kinds of women — goddesses and doormats."
 But Gilot is neither.
 She is never a victim or an ingénue.
 In Life with Picasso, she is a highly intelligent young artist to whom her former lover's artwork is as intellectually exciting as their relationship was destructive.

-Several of the best novels that have thus far emerged from the #MeToo movement, or been linked to it, have placed serious emphasis on their female protagonists' intelligence or creativity as a source of agency, self-respect, and liberation.
+Several of the best novels that have thus far emerged from the #MeToo movement, or been linked to it, have placed serious emphasis on their female protagonists' intelligence or creativity as a source of agency, self-respect and liberation.
 Lisa Halliday's Asymmetry and Susan Choi's Trust Exercise excel on that front.
 Even the hapless protagonist of Erin Somers' Stay Up with Hugo Best out-talks the late-night host with whom she becomes entangled.
 Life with Picasso prefigures these books.
 Throughout the memoir, Gilot takes control through her artistic intelligence.
 She describes Picasso's methods and compares him to his contemporaries, filtering their work through her own exacting critical eye.

 Gilot is exceptionally good at describing art.
 Often, she breaks an artwork into its essentials, as with a Picasso portrait that "had its planes brought over from the profile onto the front view, in blue and the black-gray-white gamut with ochre that is one of Pablo's typical combinations."
 But periodically she moves into full lyricism, as when she visits Giacometti's studio: